-In the new supplement to the book Handbuch Wirtschaft und Recht in Osteuropa, Prof. Dr. Claus Koehler and Peter Urbanek (Warsaw) have drawn up a systematic chapter on banking, capital and insurance law, as well as the updated labor code in Poland (in German).
+In the new supplement to the book Handbuch Wirtschaft und Recht in Osteuropa, Prof. Dr. Claus Koehler and Peter Urbanek (Warsaw) have drawn up a systematic chapter on banking, capital market and insurance law.
 The 139. supplement to the book (04/2018) has recently been published:

 For the sixth consecutive year, Prof. Dr. Claus Koehler has been ranked among the best lawyers in Germany (www.bestlawyers.com).